A qualitative pressure-rake post-processing tool

 Rotate and vertically stretch the pressure field

-Sample using a 5x5 grid, and export this as the "rake data"
+Sample the "real" pressure field using a 5x5 grid, and export this as mock experimental results ("rake data")

 Simply, the task of the algorithm is to take the CFD data and adjust it until it locally matches the rake data.
 Hopefully, it should then closely resemble the "real" pressure field.